avrae/avrae/docs/aliasing/api.rst

     :return: The smallest integer >= x.
     :rtype: int

-.. function:: round(number[, ndigits])
+.. function:: float(x)

-    Return number rounded to ndigits precision after the decimal point.
-    If ndigits is omitted or is None, it returns the nearest integer to its input.
+    Converts *x* to a floating point number.

-    :param number: The number to round.
+    :param x: The value to convert.
-    :type number: float or int
+    :type x: str, int, or float
-    :param int ndigits: The number of digits after the decimal point to keep.
-    :return: The rounded number.
+    :return: The float.
     :rtype: float

+.. function:: floor(x)

+    Rounds a number down to the nearest integer.
+See :func:`math.floor`.

+    :param x: The number to round.
+    :type x: float or int
+    :return: The largest integer <= x.
+    :rtype: int

+.. function:: int(x)

+    Converts *x* to an integer.

+    :param x: The value to convert.
+    :type x: str, int, or float
+    :return: The integer.
+    :rtype: int

 .. function:: len(s)